Grounded GUI Understanding for Vision-Based Spatial Intelligent Agent: Exemplified by Extended Reality Apps: Dataset Construction

 \subsection{Dataset Statistics}

-After data cleaning, we finally construct a dataset consisting of \totalNumberOfDataset images with the size of 960 * 540 from 100 apps, covering 245 community-generated genres on Steam, with 4,470 interactable annotations across 766 semantics categories, highlighting the diversity of our dataset.
+After data cleaning, we construct a dataset consisting of \totalNumberOfDataset images with the size of 960 * 540 from 100 apps, covering 12 official app genres and 245 community-generated app categories on Steam, with 4,470 interactable annotations across 766 semantics categories, highlighting the diversity of our dataset.
 Annotations are in widely used COCO~\cite{paper:conf/eccv/coco14} format, which uses bounding boxes to mark the locations of \ivos.
+Detailed distribution for apps in app genres and annotations in \ivo's semantics categories are shown in Figure~\ref{fig:genre-app-count} and Figure~\ref{fig:most-common-ige-category}, respectively.